foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-2.md

 ## MO2 Interface Adjustments

-Before we conclude this lesson, let us clean up Mod Organizer 2 a bit.
+Before we conclude this lesson, let's clean up Mod Organizer 2 a bit.
 We have installed our first three mods which now show up in the left pane, the **mod order**.
 All mods will appear here after they are installed, but they will only be loaded in MO2's virtual data folder if they are checked.
 Unchecking a mod here is functionally the same thing as uninstalling it entirely.

 However, you may have noticed that nothing new showed up in the **load order** in the right pane of Mod Organizer 2.
 All we see here are Skyrim's five official master files.
-This is because Skyrim mods do not always include Skyrim plugins which is the type of file that is sorted in the load order (again, Skyrim plugins are different from SKSE plugins).
+This is because Skyrim **mods** do not always include Skyrim **plugins** which is the type of file that is sorted in the load order (again, Skyrim plugins are different from SKSE plugins).

+**"Plugins" and "mods" are not the same thing and cannot be used interchangeably.** This is a very common misconception.
+Plugins are potential parts of mods.
+Some mods achieve their effect exclusively through a plugin or several.
+Many mods do not include any plugins at all.

 We will talk about Skyrim plugins very soon but for now the mod order is more relevant to us.

 ## Mod Order Columns